 It's not just pizza companies that can get things done in 30 minutes or less.

-Faced with a 5-item agenda, the St. Peters Planning and Zoning Commission wasted little time during the February meeting.
+, the St. Peters Planning and Zoning Commission wasted little time during the February meeting.
 The Commission heard four home occupation permit requests and one request for a special use permit.
 All five items were approved by the Commission in a brisk 30-minute meeting.

 Only one item on the agenda actually provoked much debate.
 Daylily Lay Garden, an internet business owned by Michael and Kathy Bouman.
 Michael Bouman said he has a hobby or growing and planting flowers on his lawn.
 He makes hybrid flowers and all of the flowers on his lawn are labeled properly.

 Bouman said his business would be internet sales, much like something you'd see on eBay.
 He said he intends to sell CDs, books and surplus plants from his garden.
 The home occupation permit was strictly to sell the goods, and not turn his house into a business.

 "I don't want any customers coming to my home," he said.

 Bouman's business plan, however, concerned some neighbors.
 The Commission received emails and had two public comments against the home occupation request.
 The reasoning was that Bouman's garden, large and meticulously cared for, looks professional.
 One neighbor said she worried that since it looks like a business, and if it gets a business permit, future neighbors might follow Bouman's lead and open up businesses at home.

 The chief complaint from the neighbors mostly had to deal with subdivision rules and regulations, something the Commission can't enforce.

 "As a board we don't have the authority to tell you what to do with your grass, unless it gets too high," Chairman Keith McNames said.